Originally posted 2007-11-30 09:25:05. Republished by Blog Post Promoter

 Diaper patterns are geometric patterns which have regular repeats in both diagonal directions.
 They also generally have regular repeats horizontally and vertically as well.
 But the diagonal repeat is what is critical here.
 So a stripe isn’t a diaper pattern (no diagonal repeat), but a check might be.

 The repetition is, I think, what makes diapers so lovely and compelling.
-Most diaper patterns are small, so that you can really see the repeat.
-I think the prettiest ones alternate two of more different repeats in a regular pattern.
+Most diaper patterns are small so that you can really see the repeat.
+I think the prettiest ones alternate two or more different repeats in a regular pattern.

 Once you learn to recognize diaper patterns, you’ll start seeing them everywhere.